13 Sights in Richmond, Australia (with Map and Images)

 Show sight on map

-Collins Street Baptist Church is a Baptist church in central Melbourne, Victoria, Australia.
-It is affiliated with the Australian Baptist Ministries.
+Collins Street Baptist Church is a Baptist church, located at 174 Collins Street, Melbourne, Victoria, Australia.
+The church is affiliated with the Australian Baptist Ministries.
 Founded in 1843, it is the oldest Baptist church in Victoria and the oldest continuous Baptist church in Australia.

 Wikipedia: Collins Street Baptist Church (EN), Website